 WHAT WE DO

 Tens of thousands of individuals have helped make Amizade what it is today – an organization dedicated to mutual empowerment through service and learning.
-Our operations consist of four core activities:
+Our operations consist of three core activities:

 2. Amizade works closely with communities all over the world to develop and manage sustainable and empowering initiatives.
 In the process, we create strong cross-cultural bonds and new global citizens.

 3. Amizade acts as a catalyst for improvement in international education, developing innovative curriculum and sector changing ideals like Fair Trade Learning, and sharing best practices with others through consulting.